HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: HyperCon

 \subsection{Generating the Interpolated Video}

 To generate the interpolated video $V^s$, we insert $i$ interpolated frames between each pair of frames in $V$, which essentially allows us to obtain several perturbed versions of each input frame for translation.
-We opt for a vector-based sampling method for frame interpolation instead of a kernel-based one (which, as we justify in Section~\ref{sec:tua-for-occluded-inputs}, allows us to handle the case of masked inputs appropriately).
-Specifically, for each pair of consecutive frames $v_a$ and $v_{a+1}$ ($a \in {1, \dots, N-1}$) and intermediate frame index $b \in \{1, \dots, i\}$, we predict two warping grids $(F^s_{a+b' \rightarrow a}, F^s_{a+b' \rightarrow a+1})$ and a weight mask $w_{a+b'}$ (where $b' \equiv \frac{b+1}{i+1}$) with some function $\textrm{wrpgrd}$ (\eg, a pre-trained DNN), and use them to generate the corresponding interpolated frame $v_j^s$ ($j \in \{1, \dots, N'\}$):
+We opt for a vector-based sampling method for frame interpolation instead of a kernel-based one\footnote{This distinction is discussed in more detail in Reda et al.~\cite{Reda2018}.} which, as we justify in Section~\ref{sec:tua-for-masked-videos}, allows us to handle the case of masked inputs appropriately.
+Specifically, for each pair of consecutive frames $v_a$ and $v_{a+1}$ ($a \in {1, \dots, N-1}$) and intermediate frame index $b \in \{1, \dots, i\}$, we predict two warping grids $(F^s_{a+b' \rightarrow a}, F^s_{a+b' \rightarrow a+1})$ and a weight map $w_{a+b'}$ (where $b' \equiv \frac{b+1}{i+1}$) with some function $\textrm{wrpgrd}$ (\eg, a pre-trained DNN), and use them to generate the corresponding interpolated frame $v_j^s$ ($j \in \{1, \dots, N'\}$):